Best Travel Insurance for Digital Nomads in 2025: Your Guide

 - Good coverage for the loss and theft of expensive equipment including electronics

-- Excellent customers service and known to pay claims in a timely manner
+- Excellent customer service and known to pay claims in a timely manner

 - Offers a really good amount of coverage for potential travel-related accidents